Telmooo/jpass/docs/mutation_testing.md

 3. Remove call on `this._output.close()` in method `finishDecryption`

 Since we can initialize the Cbc with a custom OutputStream, we addressed the mutant by creating a FileOutputStream to output the decryption result.
-Invoking `close` on a FileOutputStream that is already closed results on an exception, therefore, if the method `finishDecryption` is called twice, it should result on an exception.
-This way, we can kill the mutant, as removing this call has the consequence of the second call to `finishDecryption` not resulting in exception.
+Invoking `close` on a FileOutputStream that is already closed results in an exception, therefore, if the method `finishDecryption` is called twice, it should result in an exception.
+This way, we can kill the mutant, as removing this call has the consequence of the second call to `finishDecryption` not resulting in an exception.
 The following test was implemented:

 ```java
 @Test